Stoef0808/F1/README.md

 <img src = "https://i.imgur.com/pzqDaIt.png">

 If you open one of the recorded sessions, you can export this session to a CSV file that contains 193 columns of data.
 This ranges from laptimes and track information to damage picked up and tuning of the car.
 This can then all be used to analyze your track performance!

+## Demo

+Here is the link to the working online environment: https://jordds-f1-page-1-64jy3n.streamlit.app/